Fee Voting

 ---|---|---|

-reference_fee | Amount of XRP, in drops (1 XRP = 1 million drops.), that must be destroyed to send the reference transaction, the cheapest possible transaction.
+reference_fee | The reference transaction cost.
+This is the amount of XRP, in drops (1 XRP = 1 million drops.), that must be destroyed to send the reference transaction, the cheapest possible transaction.
 The actual transaction cost is a multiple of this value, scaled dynamically based on the load of individual servers. | 10 (0.00001 XRP) |

-account_reserve | Minimum amount of XRP, in drops, that an account must have on reserve.
-This is the smallest amount that can be sent to fund a new account in the ledger. | 10000000 (10 XRP) |
+account_reserve | The base account reserve.
+This is the minimum amount of XRP, in drops, that an account must hold in reserve, which is also the minimum requirement to fund a new account. | 1000000 (1 XRP) |

-owner_reserve | How much more XRP, in drops, that an address must hold for each object it owns in the ledger. | 2000000 (2 XRP) |
+owner_reserve | The owner reserve increment.
+This is how much more XRP, in drops, that an account must hold for each object it owns in the ledger. | 200000 (0.2 XRP) |

 Voting Process